How to turn company expertise into a recognizable body of thought

 Can a company build authority without conducting original research?

 Yes.
-Original research can be valuable, but it is not the only route to authority.
+Original research can be valuable, but it's not the only route to authority.
 Companies can build credibility by synthesizing existing research, explaining technical subjects clearly, documenting recurring customer patterns, presenting detailed case examples, or offering frameworks that help audiences act on information they already possess.

 The key is to add interpretation rather than merely summarize.
 Repeating third-party findings does little to establish a distinctive voice.
 Authority grows when the company explains what the evidence means, where common interpretations fall short, how the finding applies in practice, and what decision the audience should make differently as a result.

-How should we handle claims when customer data cannot be shared publicly?
+How can we make credible claims when customer data cannot be shared publicly?

 Confidentiality does not prevent a company from using customer experience responsibly.
 Results can sometimes be anonymized, aggregated, expressed as ranges, or described through the process and conditions rather than the customer’s identity.
 The content should make clear what has been generalized and should avoid details that could allow the customer to be identified indirectly.